AxonIQ/reference-guide/extensions/kafka.md

  * A `DefaultProducerFactory` using a `String` for the keys and a `byte[]` for the record's values.
  This creates a `ProducerFactory` in confirmation mode "NONE", as is specified [here](#publishing-events-to-kafka).
- The `axon.kafka.publisher.confirmation-mode` should be adjusted to change this mode, where the "TRANSACTIONAL" mode requires `axon.kafka.producer.transaction-id-prefix` property should be provided.
+ The `axon.kafka.publisher.confirmation-mode` should be adjusted to change this mode, where the "TRANSACTIONAL" mode requires `axon.kafka.producer.transaction-id-prefix` property to be provided.
  If the `axon.kafka.producer.transaction-id-prefix` is non-null and non-empty, it is assumed a "TRANSACTIONAL" confirmation mode is desired
- * A `KafkaPublisher`
+ * A `KafkaPublisher`.
+ Uses a `Producer` instance from the `ProducerFactory` to publish events to the configured Kafka topic.
  * A `KafkaEventPublisher`.
-Assigns the publisher to a processor name and processing group called `__axon-kafka-event-publishing-group` on a `SubscribingEventProcessor`.
+Used to provide events to the `KafkaPublisher` and to assign a processor name and processing group called `__axon-kafka-event-publishing-group` to it.
+Defaults to  a `SubscribingEventProcessor`.
  If a `TrackingEventProcessor` is desired, the `axon.kafka.producer.event-processor-mode` should be set to `tracking`

 **Consumer Components:**